WPB and FAMU Partnership

 • Any required accommodations

 Local students recently spent the day helping out at the City of West Palm Beach's Community Gardens in the Historic Northwest.
-Watch the video below to learn more.
+Watch the videos below to learn more.

 The Beauty of Our Community Gardens